cathydutton/cathydutton.github.io/_drafts/2017-03-07-prototyping-in-code.md

 Takes investment upfront to build a design language in code, longrt term bennefitd make this woth while

 Do the hard work to make it simple - Need pattern library to keep things quick, longer start up period.

+SAVING CODE FROM THE BROWSER - WITH THAT PLUGIN THING :)